Find a Lender-Approved Local Conveyancer in Millbank

 Residential Landlord and Tenant Conveyancing solicitors in Millbank

-The firms listed below are a non-comprehensive list of solicitors in Millbank with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Court proceedings for possession
+The list below is a non-comprehensive list of solicitors in Millbank specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Leasehold Valuation Tribunal proceedings

 • William Sturges Llp, Burwood House, 14-16 Caxton Street, London, SW1H 0QY